KeremAR/DevOps-Cheat/Kubernetes/kubernetes-readme.md

 The Control Plane components act as the brain of the cluster.
 They are the core services that manage the cluster's state, make global decisions (like scheduling), and detect and respond to cluster events.
 These components typically run on the master node(s).

 -   **kube-apiserver (API Server):**
-    The API Server is the heart of the control plane and the central management point for the entire cluster.
-It exposes the Kubernetes API, processing all requests from `kubectl`, other components, and external clients, and is the only component that communicates directly with etcd to manage the cluster's state.
+    - Central management point for the entire cluster.
+    - It exposes the Kubernetes API which is the main entry point for all cluster operations, processing all requests from `kubectl`, other components, and external clients.
     -   Validates and processes requests: performs authentication, authorization, and admission control (e.g., applying security policies, resource quotas) before persisting objects to etcd.
+    -   The only component that directly interacts with `etcd` to store and retrieve cluster state and configuration.
     -   Coordinates actions between other control plane components (like kube-scheduler, kube-controller-manager) and worker node agents (kubelets) by serving as their primary interface to the cluster state.
     -   Designed to scale horizontally for high availability (can run multiple instances).
 -   **etcd:**
-    etcd is the primary datastore for Kubernetes, acting as the single source of truth for the entire cluster.
-It's a consistent and highly-available key-value store that holds all cluster data, including the configuration, state, and desired state of all objects.
+    -   Stores all cluster data and represents the desired state of the cluster.
     -   Backup and restore of the entire cluster state is made from etcd snapshots.
+    -   A consistent and highly-available distributed key-value store.
 -   **kube-scheduler (Scheduler):**
-    The Scheduler is responsible for assigning newly created Pods to a suitable Node.
-It watches the API Server for unscheduled Pods and, based on constraints like resource requirements, affinity rules, and taints, decides which worker node is the best fit for that Pod.
+    -   Assigns newly created Pods (which it discovers via the kube-apiserver) to available Nodes.
+    -   Considers various factors for scheduling decisions: resource requirements, affinity/anti-affinity rules, taints/tolerations, Pod priority, and other policies/constraints.
 -   **kube-controller-manager (Controller Manager):**
+    -   Runs controller processes that monitor the cluster state.
-    The Controller Manager is the core control loop of Kubernetes, working to make the current cluster state match the desired state.
-It runs multiple controller processes (like the Node controller and Replication controller) that watch for changes and take corrective action.
+    -   Works to make the current cluster state match the desired state stored in etcd.

+    -   Examples: Node controller, Replication controller.
 -   **cloud-controller-manager (Cloud Controller Manager):**
     -   Runs controllers that interact with the underlying cloud provider's API.
     -   Allows Kubernetes to be cloud-agnostic by separating cloud-specific logic.